Philosophy

 People - in relationships - are the heartbeat of your organization and there are two types of relationships we need to pay attention to:

-• Relationships to systems and supports (Interactions & Environment)
+• Relationships with systems and supports (Interactions & Environment)

 What we’ll do: